Expungement and Changing Your Criminal Record

 For example, a person might be charged with three separate offenses based on the same incident.
 The person might be convicted of one of the three charges, and have the other two charges dropped.
 If the conviction is not expungeable, the person will not be able to expunge the records from the two charges that were dropped either.

-The only exception to the Unit Rule is for minor traffic violations.
-No matter what happens with the minor traffic violation, even if you are convicted of it, it will not affect your ability to get the other related records expunged.
+There are two exceptions to the Unit Rule: minor traffic violations and cannabis possession.
+No matter what happens with the minor traffic violations or cannabis possession, even if you are convicted of it, it will not affect your ability to get the other related records expunged.

 If you were arrested on or after October 1, 2007 and not charged with a crime, your arrest will be automatically expunged within 60 days of your release from custody.